Kerala govt bans single use plastic from today

 District Collectors, Sub-Divisional Magistrates, Pollution Control Board-appointed officials are authorised to take action against the violators.

 "The manufacturers, wholesale or retail dealers who violate the ban will have to pay a fine of Rs 10,000.
-In case of repeat offence, the fine amount will be Rs 25,000.
+In the case of repeat offence, the fine amount will be Rs 25,000.

 If it continues, the fine amount will be Rs 50,000 and the licence for the business will be cancelled," Vijayan said.